exussum12/coverageChecker/README.md

 the 3 dots between gets all changes on branch (ie from the branch point) and not from the current master.

+From the git diff manual

+       --ignore-space-at-eol
+           Ignore changes in whitespace at EOL.

+       -b, --ignore-space-change
+           Ignore changes in amount of whitespace.
+This ignores whitespace at line end, and considers all other sequences of one or more whitespace characters to be equivalent.

+       -w, --ignore-all-space
+           Ignore whitespace when comparing lines.
+This ignores differences even if one line has whitespace where the other line has none.

+       --ignore-blank-lines
+           Ignore changes whose lines are all blank.

+These options can be useful to not force indented lines to be re written (which can be more risky!)
+Using these whitespace options with phpcs can lead to errors being introduced as whitespace can cause phpcs errors.
+Use with caution!

 exit code 0 and no output indicates success

 ##phpunit